 - set up a CSC account;

-- set up a CSC project or join a project;
+- join or set up a CSC project;

 - fill in the description of data processing activities form;